pranaykargam/Dev-Tinder-web-Frontend/README.md

 - sudo scp -r dist/* /var/www/html

 - extra (curl -s http://checkip.amazonaws.com) which shows the public IP of your vscode instance
-- extra (curl -s http://checkip.amazonaws.com) which shows the public IP of your vscode instance
-- extra (curl -s http://checkip.amazonaws.com) which shows the public IP of your vscode instance- extra (curl -s http://checkip.amazonaws.com) which shows the public IP of your vscode instance